Combatant

-In a non-interstate armed conflict, combatants who fought with non-state armed groups are not afforded immunity for taking part in hostilities, as insurrection is a crime under the domestic law of most nations.
+In non-interstate or non-international armed conflicts, combatants who have fought with non-state armed groups are not afforded immunity for taking part in hostilities, as insurrection is a crime under the domestic law of most nations.
 Therefore, they can be prosecuted by the territorial state or intervening third state for simply taking up arms.

+"It is a war crime to kill or wound a combatant who has surrendered or is otherwise hors de combat ('out of the fight')."
+This prohibition is drawn from the 1907 Hague Regulations and Additional Protocol I.